Patrons with Special Needs

 For select vocal performances, Braille texts may be available on request with 2 weeks’ notice.

-In the event of an emergency evacuation, a trained member of the Severance Hall staff will assist you.
+In the event of an emergency evacuation, a trained member of the Severance staff will assist you.